kjazgar/PSI_project/README.md

 ### Dataset
 The data collection is dowloaded from https://www.kaggle.com/alxmamaev/flowers-recognition, contains 4242 images of flowers and is based on the data flicr, google images, yandex images.
 The pictures are divided into five classes: daisy, dandelion, rose, sunflower and tuilp and there about 800 photos for each class.
 ### Overview
-`read_data.py` script that allows to read the data and print some random images.
+`read_data.py` script that allows to read the data and prints some random images.

 `reprocess_data.py` script that allows to reprocess the data and split it into train, test and validation sets.